RemyCiterin/Superscalar/README.md

 # TODO

-- Add a store buffer/load queue, I think LSU is the bottleneck and the reason why performances doesn't improve when the width of the pipeline increase
 - Add atomic instructions, start with load release/store conditional
 - Add basic system instructions
 - Test with two cores!!!